-In this article, we will talk about Japanese verbs, today we will study the dictionary form and the masu form.
-In other articles, we will study various conjugations.
+In this article, we will talk about Japanese verbs.
+Today we will study the dictionary form and the masu form.
+In other articles, we will study different conjugations.

-In Japanese, verbs are not affected by the subject.
-In other words, whether the subject is singular or plural, first person or second person, the verbs do not change their form.
-As for verb tenses, there are only two divisions of time; non-past (present and future) and past.
-Present and future tenses are the same, and can be differentiated by context.
+Japanese verbs do not change according to the subject.
+Whether the subject is singular or plural, or whether it is first, second, or third person, the verb stays the same.
+As for verb tenses, there are only two basic divisions: non-past (present and future) and past.
+Present and future are the same form and are understood through context.

 First, we have the simple and original form of the verb, the dictionary form.
-This form can be used in some casual occasions, we will use it as a basis to change the tense and verb form in this article.
-In the dictionary form, all verbs end with the letter “U”.
+This form can be used in casual situations, and we will use it as the base to change tense and verb form in this article.
+In the dictionary form, verbs usually end with a sound in the "u" row.

-By learning the masu form and the dictionary form, we will be ready to learn new conjugations and forms of verbs.
+By learning the masu form and the dictionary form, we will be ready to learn new conjugations and verb forms.

-Throughout the articles, we will learn all the verb forms that are:
+Throughout the article, we will learn the main verb forms:

 - the dictionary form (infinitive)